 There is more interest in the change in the correction with R for diatomics.
 For H2 we know this is small compared to the actual correction.

 It is indeed possible to calculate R from our wave function.
 Unfortunately, it can sometimes be challenging to calculate quantities, beyond the energy, accurately with DMC.
-Also, we do not currently have these data from our current simulations.
+Also, we do not have these data from our current simulations.
 Testing and benchmarking other observables beyond the energy is a direction we are considering for future work.

 From your data you could estimate the contribution to the dissociation energy using the non-adiabatic correction your diatomic and atomic energies.